On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

-Since the model predictions of the QELM takes the same Fourier form as the QNNs, this surrogate method is directly applied to the QELM framework with classical data.
-Particularly, the QELM with a Pauli embedding (and hence only a polynomial number of frequencies) is classically surrogatable.
-If the reservoir and measurements are classically simulable, the model becomes surrogatable without any need for the quantum computer.
-On the other hand, for more complex reservoirs and measurements, a polynomial number of measurements must first be taken on the quantum computer; crucially, however, after training the quantum computer will not be required to evaluate the function on a new test input.
+Since the model predictions of the QELM take the same Fourier form as the QNNs, this surrogate method is directly applied to the QELM framework with classical data. {That is}, the QELM with a Pauli embedding (and hence only a polynomial number of frequencies) is classically surrogatable. {Particularly, given a quantum circuit with Pauli encoding (or, any embedding with polynomial frequencies), we already know that the output has a Fourier representation and we can also find the frequencies given the encoding gates, so the only unknown parameters are the Fourier coefficients.} If the reservoir and measurements are classically simulable, the model becomes surrogatable without any need for the quantum computer.
+On the other hand, for more complex reservoirs and measurements, a polynomial number of {queries} must first be taken on the quantum computer {to obtain the input-output paris for training and then the coefficients can be optimised by solving a system of linear equations.
+In this method, the number of data points for which we evaluate the circuit, is at least equal to the number of frequencies in the quantum model.}

 In the second method, known as Random Fourier Features (RFF)~\cite{landman2022classically, sweke2023potential}, the key idea is to sample Fourier frequencies weighted with the associated coefficients to build a classical surrogate.
 This is in contrast to the first method where the whole Fourier series is used by the surrogate.
 This classical surrogate performs at least as well as the original quantum model on the training dataset, but the surrogate could perform worse on unseen data if the original quantum model has an inductive bias that better aligns with a target function.
 One strength of the RFF method is that it could even classically surrogate quantum models with exponentially many frequencies if Fourier coefficients concentrate over polynomial regions.
 However, if the coefficients are well spread throughout the whole spectrum range, it is inefficient to surrogate by RFF.
 Similarly, the RFF method also applies to the QELMs.